flannelhead/blackstar/README.md

 `friday` requires the `DevIL` library.
 On Arch Linux the package is called `devil`.
 You should be able to find the package in your distribution's repositories.
 Windows users can download `DevIL` [here](http://openil.sourceforge.net/download.php).

 Finally, the [PPM star catalog](http://tdc-www.harvard.edu/software/catalogs/ppm.html) is required for generating the star tree that is used for rendering the celestial sphere.
 For convenience, I have included a prebuilt tree in binary form, but you can also build it yourself.
+The file is called `stars.kdt`.
 Download [this archive](http://tdc-www.harvard.edu/software/catalogs/ppm.tar.gz) and extract the file `PPM` to the root folder of this project.
 Then run `blackstar` and the tree should be automatically generated and saved.

 ## Usage
 When `blackstar` has been built with `stack`, you can optionally install it to the runtime path by running `stack install`.
 Then you can run it with